What are decodable texts?

 All resources currently available on this site are free to use and, to the best of my knowledge, are in the public domain or were created for unrestricted educational use.
 During the COVID-19 pandemic, many materials were made publicly available by school districts and educators to support remote learning.
 Some of those materials were later removed from this site due to copyright restrictions.

-- Each book has worksheets to go with it!
+- Each book comes with accompanying worksheets.

-- 262 FREE sequential lessons!
+- 262 FREE sequential lessons

-- 4,400 words!
+- 4,400 words

 - Do one lesson per day starting in preschool.